CptNewton/Meta-Front-End-Developer-Professional-Certificate/Advanced React/Components/Rendering Lists in React/Knowledge check: Rendering Lists in React/README.md

 - [ ] Using local state in the component.
 - [ ] Using component props.
-- [x] Wrapping the variable in question with curly braces. <br>
+- [x] Wrapping the variable in question with curly braces.
-      That’s correct, that’s the way to access dynamic data in JSX.

 ### 3. What could be a potential problem of using a randomiser function that generates an integer number from 0 to 10 as a key for your list items, having a list of only eight items?

-- [x] The randomiser function does not entirely guarantee that the keys it generates will be different per item and a collision could happen, having two items with the same integer as keys. <br>
+- [x] The randomiser function does not entirely guarantee that the keys it generates will be different per item and a collision could happen, having two items with the same integer as keys.
-      That’s correct, since each value generated from the randomiser function is independent of the other, you could have key duplications.
-- [x] There is no persistence of the keys generated since the moment the component re-renders the keys will vary and that could cause unexpected UI changes. <br>
+- [x] There is no persistence of the keys generated since the moment the component re-renders the keys will vary and that could cause unexpected UI changes.
-      That’s correct, when a re-render occurs, the randomiser could generate a different value per list item and that could cause issues with the internal state of the component.
 - [ ] The randomiser function is a potential performance bottleneck since it has to run every re-render and it’s an unnecessary computation.

-### 4. The `todos` array contains a list of `todo` objects, where each object has an `id` property that is unique.
+### 4. The todos array contains a list of todo objects, where each object has an id property that is unique.
 Which of the following code snippets will throw a React warning when opening up the browser console?

 - [x]